MaterialsGalaxy/neutron_tools/dev_tools/interactive/refinement_app/tutorial/Interactive tool tutorial.md

 	- add **DisplaceX** and **DisplaceY** to the refinement and press **save sample parameters**
 	- then press **Refine**.
 	- the refinement is now complete.
 	- all the project files containing all the information about the workflow are saved in the galaxy history.

+### Step 8: Output the refined CIF files for the structure

+- Finally, we can generate refined CIF files for all fo the phases in our project.
+	- at the bottom of the sidebar press the **Generate outputs** button.
+	- this will execute the static output generator tool in galaxy and produce the final refined CIF files directly in the galaxy history.
 - we can now close the interactive tool by closing the tab in the browser
 - we then stop the tool running by going back to the galaxy instance **interactive tool** tab
 - select the **checkbox** on the left side of the row for the **interactive_refinement** tool
 - then press the **stop** button beneath the checkbox